rekalogika/rekalogika.dev/docs/doctrine-collections-decorator/cookbook/15-extra-lazy-load-prevention.md

 :::info

-While `ExtraLazyCollection` only allows safe methods, they still implement the `Collection` interface so that they can still be used in places where a `Collection` is expected, like PagerFanta's `CollectionAdapter`.
+While `ExtraLazyCollection` only allows the safe methods, they still implement the `Collection` interface so that the object can still be used in places where a `Collection` is expected.

 :::